amueller-tech/spotifycontroller/README.md

 ## Configuration
 Create the configuration file by making a copy of the included example:
 ```
-cd config

-cp config-example.json config.json
+cp config/config-example.json config/config.json
 ```
-Edit the config file.
+Edit the config/config.json file.
 The server port 5005 should equal to the port as defined in sonos-kids-controller.
 You can set the logLevel to "debug" to see some output when running the application
 ```
 {
     "spotify": {